ilhamhanifan/Useful-Python-Scripts/README.md

 # Useful-Python-Scripts
-A collections of useful python scripts scripts
+A collections of useful python scripts